azorkai/ultimate_twitter_tool/README.md

   - `UTT_START_FOLLOW_BACK`, `UTT_TOGGLE_PAUSE`, `UTT_CANCEL` (popup → content)
   - Progress state is mirrored to `followProgress` in local storage for UI.
 - The paginator at the bottom provides compact navigation; arrow keys are also supported.

+### Network Debugger internals

+- Page injector `src/content/injectors/net-hook.js` wraps `window.fetch` and `XMLHttpRequest` in the page context and posts sanitized events back to the content script.
+- Content script `src/content/net-debugger.js` renders the overlay (bottom-left, red border), merges start/end events, maintains a bounded ring buffer, persists to `chrome.storage.local`, and sends export requests.
+- Background `src/background/service-worker.js` handles `EXPORT_LOGS` by reading storage and using the `downloads` API to save a JSON file.

 ### Ad Blocker internals